charlie-vf/genshin-recipes-blog/README.md

 *No Results*

-Displays if there are no results, e.g., if a user navigates to 'Following' but is yet to follow a user, or types an invalid name/word into the searchbar.
+Displays if there are no results, e.g., if a user navigates to 'Following' but is yet to follow a user, or types an invalid keyword into the searchbar.

 React routing messages allows the text under the image to be relevant to the page the user is viewing.